Variable-Pitch Power Regulation of Tethered-Wing Systems Based on Robust Gain-Scheduling H-infinity Control: Longitudinal Dynamics Modeling

 where $f_i$ is the $i$-th generalized force.
 For nodes $ i=2,\dots,n $, this expresses the tether's structural damping that we model as a viscous damping with the coefficient $ b_t(\ell) = b_{0,t}/\ell $, i.e.,

-The structural damping is included for the sake of generality and is set to zero for control design and simulation in this paper. and are going to In the case of the reeling-mechanism, the generalized force is
+The structural damping is included for the sake of generality and is set to zero for control design and simulation in this paper.
+In the case of the reeling-mechanism, the generalized force is

-where $ \eta\tau/r $ expresses the generator's torque and $ b_r $ is the reeling-mechanism's viscous damping coefficient.
+where $ \frac{\eta}{r}\tau $ expresses the generator's torque and $ b_r $ is the reeling-mechanism's viscous damping coefficient.
 For the last tether's node, we have